quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part06_Optimal_Policie.md

 }
 ```

-This pseudocode outlines the logic to calculate and plot the optimal action-value function \( q^\star(s, \text{driver}) \).
+This pseudocode outlines the logic to calculate and plot the optimal action-value function $q^\star(s, \text{driver})$.
 It iterates over each state, calculates the Q-value for using the driver, and stores these values.
 x??

 ---